 - Collect your bags and go through Customs giving them your blue customs form.

 - You will be welcomed at the airport exterior lobby after you exit Cuban Customs.
-Look for the person holding signage of ‘Cuba Explorer.’
+Look for the person holding signage of ‘Cuba Explore.’

 Tour participant’s arrival times may vary throughout the day.
-Airport transfers will be arranged for each flight.
+Individualized Airport transfers will be arranged.

 - You can change your money into CUC (the convertible currency used on the island) at the airport on arrival, at a Cuban bank, an official exchange bureau or at your hotel.
 Your guide will be of assistance.
 Your passport is necessary to exchange currency.
 Do not exchange money on the street or with an individual Cuban.

 Quote from Lonely Planet: “No one could have invented Havana.
 It’s too audacious, too contradictory and – despite 50 years of withering neglect – too damned beautiful.
 How it does it is anyone’s guess.
 Maybe it’s the swashbuckling history still almost perceptible in atmospheric colonial streets; the survivalist spirit of a populace scarred by two independence wars, a revolution and a US trade embargo; or the indefatigable salsa energy that ricochets off walls and emanates most emphatically from the people.
 Don’t come here with a long list of questions.
 Just arrive with an open mind and prepare for a long, slow seduction.”